ActianCorp/sqlalchemy-ingres/README.md

     cd sqlalchemy
     pip install -e .

-Ingres dialect only tested with pyodbc so far:
+Ingres dialect tested with pyodbc and pypyodbc (pypyodbc useful for debugging, to see what SQLAlchemy is calling with):

     pip install pyodbc